arangodb/docs/3.10/installation-windows.md

 To uninstall the Arango server application you can use the windows control panel (as you would normally uninstall an application).
-Note however, that any data files created by the ArangoDB server will remain as well as the `<ROOTDIR>` directory.
+Note however, that any data files created by the ArangoDB server as well as the `<ROOTDIR>` directory remain.
 To complete the uninstallation process, remove the data files and the `<ROOTDIR>` directory manually.

 Unattended installation using the installer